What are you moving?

 MultCloud might be a good choice if you have a small transfer and aren’t worried about how long it takes to finish.
 The free plan can be particularly slow, but if the transfer is under 5GB, you aren’t in a rush to finish it, or you have a more obscure cloud storage like ADrive, CloudMe, or WEB.DE, MultCloud could be a good option.

 While free migration tools can be a useful way to do simple migrations under specific circumstances, they start to run into significant issues for large or complex migrations.
 With limited compatibility, limitations on drive types, and hands-on management required, the cost in time and resources can quickly add up.
 And in some cases, those costs can be more expensive–and more challenging to deal with–than choosing a versatile paid migration tool like Movebot.

 Movebot includes a variety of features like delta migrations, a real-time performance advisor, and a free pre-migration scan to ensure your files are transferred as expected.
 The modern architecture scales automatically to meet your needs, with no need to spin up or manage virtual machines.
 Movebot can also move any kind of drive type–and the permissions and versions to go with them.

-And at only $390/TB--and lower rates on Movebot subscriptions--you'll save money fast when you have a large migration.
+And with simple per TB pricing--and lower rates on Movebot subscriptions--you'll save money fast when you have a large migration.
 With Movebot, you get a comprehensive suite of features and lightning-fast migrations at an affordable price.
 You can try out Movebot and run a free scan of your data by registering for a free trial today.